Valentine Sensory Bottle

-Glitter bottles make great sensory play.
-You can make your own sensory bottles full of sparkles and fun.
-Toddlers, preschoolers, and even kindergarteners will love these fun sensory bottles.
+Glitter bottles make great sensory play and today we have a Valentine glitter jar version.
+This sensory bottle idea is full of sparkles and fun.
+Toddlers, preschoolers, and even kindergarteners will love these fun sensory bottles and they work great as calm down jars too for kids of any age or even adults.

 What Is A Sensory Bottle?